balopat/balopat.github.io/_posts/2021-10-03-visualizing-commutatitivity.md

 Also, notice the yellow grid.
 As we organized the elements by conjugacy class, a conjugacy class will be a contiguous interval of rows and columns.
 The intersection of these regions is where the inter-class commutation relations are visible.
 We can see intra-class commutativity relations outside of the block diagonal squares.

-As I mentioned in the previous part, cyclic groups are abelian, every element commutes with each other, thus in the commutator plot we will have
+As I mentioned in the previous part, cyclic groups are abelian, every element commutes with each other, thus in the commutativity plot we will have
 - a fully blue plot
 - conjugacy classes of size 1.

-As an example see below the (pretty boring) commutator plot for the $C_4$ group.
+As an example see below the (pretty boring) commutativity plot for the $C_4$ group.
 <center>
 <img src="/assets/images/c4-commute.png" width="60%"/>
 </center>